Max & the Midknights (TV series)

 Max & the Midknights is an American animated urban fantasy adventure comedy television series developed by Sharon Flynn and David Skelly, based on the book series by Lincoln Peirce.
 The series premiered on Nickelodeon on October 30, 2024.
-In May 2025, the series was renewed for a second season.
+The first episode of the second season premiered on Nicktoons in September 2025, while the rest of the season will premiere on TeenNick in October 2026.

 Premise

 Set in the fictional city of Byjovia during the Middle Ages, Max & the Midknights follows 10-year-old Max who takes off on a journey with her new friends Millie, Simon, and Kevyn to rescue the kingdom from notorious ruler King Gastley (who had overthrown the previous ruler King Conrad) and the evil sorceress Fendra.